johnmcgovern/ansible-splunk-base/README.md

 ### Notes

-- The goal of this role is to get to execute a best-practices base Splunk install/upgrade (including support for Workload Management which is a departure from the standard install).
+- The goal of this role is to get to execute a best-practices base Splunk install/upgrade (including support for Workload Management which is a departure from the previous install method).
 - Both "systemd" and "initd" methods of Linux process managemenent are supported.
-Systemd is available in Splunk Enteprise version 7.2.2 and later.
+Systemd is ONLY available in Splunk Enteprise version 7.2.2 and later.
+- Assuming a semi-default install (such as you would find if you installed with this playbook), upgrade.yml will convert from initd process management to systemd process management if you flag "systemd" on install_method.
 - This Ansible playbook does not currently handle OS level firewall allowances for splunkd TCP ports.
-- Upgrading an instance from the old initd methord to systemd is currently not supported (hopefully soon in the future).

-### ToDo
+### To-Do

 - Optional OS configs.
 - Optional firewall allowances for splunkd.